 How do probiotics help?

 Probiotics are live microorganisms that provide our gut with good bacteria for optimal health.
-When we have a healthy “gut” bacteria balance, then our immune system can fight more efficiently, and even our mood can change for the better.
+When we have healthy “gut” bacteria balance, then our immune system can fight more efficiently, and even our mood can change for the better.

 Our gut is also known as our “second brain” with the help of the enteric nervous system (ENS).
-Beneficial gut bacteria can alter a gene expression related to reducing stress and anxiety.
+Beneficial gut bacteria can alter a gene expression related to reducing mental stress and anxiety.